Definition of Kinship Navigator Programs

 Based on the success of the early programs and the federal grantees, Congress provided for ongoing federal funding for evidence-based kinship navigator programs through the Family First Act.
 It adopted the same program requirements from the Fostering Connections Act that applied to the earlier federal grantees, and added a requirement that these programs must be found by a “Title IV-E Clearinghouse” (Clearinghouse) to meet evidence-based standards of promising, supported or well-supported.

-As of November 2022, the Clearinghouse has included two kinship navigator programs - Arizona Kinship Support Services and Ohio's Kinship Supports Intervention/ProtectOhio - which it determined meets its evidence-based standards.
-Both programs as approved are limited to kinship caregivers of children in child welfare custody.
+As of January 2023, the Clearinghouse has included three kinship navigator programs - Arizona Kinship Support Services, Colorado Kinnected Kinship Navigator Program, and Ohio's Kinship Supports Intervention/ProtectOhio - which it determined meets its evidence-based standards.
+These three programs as approved are limited to kinship caregivers of children in child welfare custody.
 Work continues to ensure that a program is included that serves all kinship families, regardless of child welfare involvement.
 Many of the established programs serving all families are facing barriers meeting Clearinghouse criteria and practices.
 They are struggling with ways to ethically address federal requirements to have control groups and firm start and end dates for the provision of services.
 No program wants to turn away needy families, and many kinship navigator programs do not serve families with start and end dates because families’ needs vary greatly, and they may need to come in and out of the program for different lengths of times.
 These caregiving relationships often last for years, with the needs of the children and caregivers changing as they age.